chaarvii/Megh-Thakkar.github.io/projects.md

 ### **sySTEMs: COVID-19 Drug Repurposing | CSIRO Australia and University of New South Wales**

 *January 2021 - Present*
 *'sySTEMs initiative' is a play on words: systems biology + stem cells.
-The project has recently recieved a funding of \$1M by the MRFF and \$0.7M by CSIRO.*
+The project is funded by FDA and the Australian government.*
-Working under the supervision of Dr. Vinti Agarwal, Dr. Rohitash Chandra and, Dr. S.S.
-Vasan.
+Working under the supervision of Dr. Rohitash Chandra, Dr. S.S.
+Vasan and, Dr. Vinti Agarwal.
 - Working with a team of international researchers to re-purpose drugs already approved for other diseases to fight COVID and its variants.
 - Employing multiomics approach to evaluate the biochemical utility of shortlisted compounds.
 - Responsible for designing the experiments and optimising the parameters involved using machine learning.